AhmedNabil15994/eopm-api/README.md

 ```
 public function processPayment($order)
 {
-      // Logic for processing new payment payment
+      // Logic for processing new payment
 }
 ```